Combined Constrained Sampling and Reinforcement Learning for Robotic Manipulation: Related Work

-Universal Manipulation Policies have previously been studied for articulating objects~\cite{2022-xu-UniversalManipulationPolicy}, where the notion of \emph{universal} refers to the wide range of objects on which the vision-based policy is applicable.
+Universal manipulation policies have previously been studied for articulating objects~\cite{2022-xu-UniversalManipulationPolicy}, where the notion of \emph{universal} refers to the wide range of objects on which the vision-based policy is applicable.
 This notion differs somewhat from the concept of universal value functions and goal-conditioned MDPs \cite{2015-schaul-UniversalValueFunction,2017-andrychowicz-HindsightExperienceReplay, gong2024goal}, where the aim is to learn policies that maximize rewards under any task in a fixed MDP (with fixed objects).
 Our approach falls into the latter category and will train a universal $Q$-function and policy to reach any goal state.
-Several approaches have been proposed to exploit the structure of goal-conditioned RL and improve sample-efficiency, including reward relabeling~\cite{2017-andrychowicz-HindsightExperienceReplay, bai2019guided, huang2024mrher}, reward shaping~\cite{trott2019keeping}, selection or generation of sub- or imaginary goals~\cite{nair2018visual, paul2019learning, campero2021amigo, chane2021goal}, hierarchical goals~\cite{nachum2018data, levy2017hierarchical}, intrinsic motivation~\cite{liu2022learn, lintunen2024diversity}, curriculum-based training~\cite{fang2019curriculum, gong2024goal}, and expert guidance~\cite{paul2019learning, gong2024goal}.
-All of these works have in common that they assume that start and goals states can trivially be sampled as part of the problem definition.
-In contrast, in our setting, we need non-linear constraint solvers to sample from the model-based constraint manifold that defines feasible starts and goals.
-Further, to our knowledge, none of the existing works has investigated methods to bias state initialization as the key to guide universal RL.
+Several approaches have been proposed to exploit the structure of goal-conditioned RL and improve sample efficiency, including reward relabeling~\cite{2017-andrychowicz-HindsightExperienceReplay, bai2019guided, huang2024mrher}, reward shaping~\cite{trott2019keeping}, selection or generation of sub- or imaginary goals~\cite{nair2018visual, paul2019learning, campero2021amigo, chane2021goal}, hierarchical goals~\cite{nachum2018data, levy2017hierarchical}, intrinsic motivation~\cite{liu2022learn, lintunen2024diversity}, curriculum-based training~\cite{fang2019curriculum, gong2024goal}, and expert guidance~\cite{paul2019learning, gong2024goal}.
+All of these works have in common that they assume that start and goal states can trivially be sampled as part of the problem definition, which is limiting in the case of non-prehensile manipulation.
+To address this we propose non-linear constraint solvers to sample from the model-based constraint manifold that defines feasible starts and goals.